Jaswanth-A/Jaswanth-A/README.md

 - 👋 Hi, I’m @Jaswanth
 - 👀 I’m interested in Machine Learning and Data Science
-- 🌱 I’m currently learning Applicatioins of Transfer Learning
+- 🌱 I’m currently learning Applications of Transfer Learning
 - 📫 You can reach me on my email: jashu903@gmail.com

 <!---